kexiZeroing/kexiZeroing.github.io/src/blog/git.md

 Because the rebase rewrites your commits (they get new SHAs), GitHub will see your branch history as different from before.
 So when you push, you need to force it: `git push --force-with-lease`.
 That replace the old version of your branch with the rebased one.

+Note that `origin/branch` is a local copy or "last known state" of the remote branch on your machine.
+When it's outdated, `--force-with-lease` can't verify you're not overwriting work, so it rejects the push.

 GitHub's web UI shows commit date, so if you rebase, everything looks fresh made, but the author date is still preserved inside Git itself.

 > - AuthorDate: when you originally made the commit.